belzig/Tibber-Domoticz-slow/README.md

 Floppy999 archived the original repo.
 The original script unfortunately polls the Realtime Values every 10 sec, which leads to a DoS Attack of the Tibber server.

-So this fork was necessary, in order to fix the code in order to prevent the plugin from exessive polling, but its only a mitigation-
-The complete Realtime Messurment Polling has to be redesigned.
+So this fork was necessary to fix the code in order to prevent the plugin from exessive polling, but its only a mitigation - The complete Realtime Messurment Polling has to be redesigned.

 Realtime Messurement is disabled by default.

-If you want to enable it, you have to set
+If you want to enable it, you have to set.
 PUlse = 1
 in plugin.py